ksherlock/lemonxx/README.md

 Ok, the lemon-- example isn't much of an improvement here.
 But it might be an improvement for more complicated scenarios!

+## Exceptions

+Don't do that.

+    one(RHS) ::= two(A). {
+        RHS = std::move(A);
+        throw std::exception("oops");
+    }

+In the above code, `RHS`'s destructor will not be called and it will leak.
+`A` will remain on the parse stack in a valid but unspecified state.
+Thus trying to continue parsing may or may not work (additionally, there may be other parser internals that are out of sync.)
+The destructor leak is fixable but due to the other reasons, you'd be better off remaining unexceptional.